Khalid-Alharbi/masseging/README.md

 # masseging
 simple chat app that is connected with FireBase

-that have a login page and registring page and recent messages page and conacts page and chat page
+that have a login page, registring page, recent messages page, conacts page and chat page

 ![](/readme_images/login.jpg)